SoftInstigate/restheart-website/docs/speedup-requests-with-cursor-pools.md

 The issue is that MongoDB queries with a large "skip" slow down linearly.
 As the MongoDB manual says:

+{: .bs-callout.bs-callout-info}
-> The cursor.skip() method is often expensive because it requires the
-> server to walk from the beginning of the collection or index to get
-> the offset or skip position before beginning to return result.
-As
-> offset (e.g. pageNumber above) increases, cursor.skip() will become
-> slower and more CPU intensive.
-With larger collections, cursor.skip()
-> may become IO bound.
+The cursor.skip() method is often expensive because it requires the server to walk from the beginning of the collection or index to get the offset or skip position before beginning to return result.
+As offset (e.g. pageNumber above) increases, cursor.skip() will become slower and more CPU intensive.
+With larger collections, cursor.skip() may become IO bound.

 That is why the MongoDB documentation section about [skips](https://docs.mongodb.org/manual/reference/method/cursor.skip/#cursor.skip)
 suggests:

+{: .bs-callout.bs-callout-info}
-> Consider using range-based pagination for these kinds of tasks.
-That
-> is, query for a range of objects, using logic within the application
-> to determine the pagination rather than the database itself.
-This
-> approach features better index utilization, if you do not need to
-> easily jump to a specific page.
+Consider using range-based pagination for these kinds of tasks.
+That is, query for a range of objects, using logic within the application to determine the pagination rather than the database itself.
+This approach features better index utilization, if you do not need to easily jump to a specific page.

 ## How it works